Kevin Bradfield: Professional career

-Bradfield was drafted by the Toronto Argonauts in the seventh round, 55th overall, in the 2015 CFL Draft and signed with the club on May 22, 2015.
+Bradfield was selected by the Toronto Argonauts in the seventh round, with the 55th overall, of the 2015 CFL draft, and signed with the club on May 22, 2015.
 In his first season he played in 8 regular season games, recording 5 kickoff returns for 80 yards, and one special teams tackle.
 He made his postseason debut in the team’s East Division semi-final loss to the Hamilton Tiger-Cats on November 15, 2015.
-In 2019, Bradfield played in 6 regular season games, recording four special teams tackles and one reception for 4 yards.
+In 2016, Bradfield played in 6 regular season games, recording four special teams tackles and one reception for 4 yards.